Menu Close

 Who can make a third-party claim?

 Any respondent in the original claim can make a third-party claim.
-If the original claim had more than 1 respondent, that means there might be more than 1 third-party claim.
+If the original claim had more than one respondent, that means there might be more than one third-party claim.

 If you want to make a claim against the same applicants in the original claim, that’s called a “counterclaim”.
 Learn about making a counterclaim.